wdporter/i-am-that-vuepress/66-all-search-for-happiness-is-misery/readme.md

 **Q:**&ensp;University education is most useful.

 **M:**&ensp;No doubt it helps you to earn a living.
 But it does not teach you how to live.
 You are a student of psychology.
 It may help you in certain situätions.
 But can you live by psychology?
 Life is worthy of the name only when it reflects Reality in action.
 No university will teach you how to live so that when the time of dying comes, you can say, “I lived well – I do not need to live again”.
 Most of us die wishing we could live again.
 So many mistakes committed, so much left undone.
 Most people vegetate, but do not live.
-They merely gather experience and enrich their memory.
-But experience is the denial of Reality, which is neither sensory nor conceptual, neither of the body, nor of the mind, though it includes and transcends both.
+They merely gather experiënce and enrich their memory.
+But experiënce is the denial of Reality, which is neither sensory nor conceptual, neither of the body, nor of the mind, though it includes and transcends both.

-**Q:**&ensp;But experience is most useful.
-By experience you learn not to touch a flame.
+**Q:**&ensp;But experiënce is most useful.
+By experiënce you learn not to touch a flame.

 **M:**&ensp;I have told you already that knowledge is most useful in dealing with things.
 But it does not tell you how to deal with people and yourself, how to live a life.
 We are not talking of driving a car or earning money.
-For this you need experience.
+For this you need experiënce.
 But for beïng a light unto yourself, material knowledge will not help you.
 You need something much more intimate and deeper than material knowledge, to be your self in the true sense of the word.
 Your outer life is unimportant.
 You can become a night watchman and live happily.
 It is what you are inwardly that matters.
 Your inner peace and joy you have to earn.
 It is much more difficult than earning money.
 No university can teach you to be yourself.
 The only way to learn is by practice.
 Right away begin to be yourself.
 Discard all you are not and go ever deeper.
 Just as a man digging a well discards what is not water until he reaches the water-bearing strata, so must you discard what is not your own until nothing is left which you can disown.
 You will find that what is left is nothing which the mind can hook on to.
 You are not even a human beïng.
 You just *are* — a point of awareness, coëxtensive with time and space and beyond both, the ultimate cause, itself uncaused.
 If you ask me, “Who are you?”, my answer would be, “Nothing in particular.
 Yet, I am”.

 **Q:**&ensp;If you are nothing in particular, then you must be the universal.